bahim22/work/Docs2/AplusDoc.md

        7. this creates n upstream/downstream concept
        8. USB-A connectors connect downstream; B connectors connect upstream (with some exceptions)
        9. must have a device driver; OS's come w/ thousands of built-in device drivers; may need to manually download from internet
-11. `Thunder and Lightning`
+12. `Thunder and Lightning`
     1. general purpose I/O port that runs at 10 Gbs up to 40 Gbps
     2. uses a mini DisplayPort or USB C connector
     3. exclusive to Apple and uses proprietary lightning connector
-12. `Keyboards/Mice`
+13. `Keyboards/Mice`
     1. keyboards use ither USB or PS/2 connection; while mice almost exclusively USB; game controllers often have proprietary connection that requires a converter piece
     2. keyboard video mouse (KVM) switches give ability for a single keyboard, monitor, mouse to connect multiple PC's
-13. `Sight/Sound`
-14. `Readers/Scanners`
-15. `Expansion Cards`
-16. `RAM`
+14. `RAM`
     1. SODIMM:
-        1. multiple configurations: 200, 204, 260, or 292-pin, & 32 | 64-bit configurations
+        1. multiple configurations: 200, 204, 260, or 292-pin
+        2. 32 | 64-bit configurations
+15. `Sight/Sound`
+16. `Readers/Scanners`
+17. `Expansion Cards`

 ___

 ## `Software`

-- SDK is a kit that offers tools, code samples, libraries, processes, and guides for creating software applications on specific platforms.
+- `SDK` is a kit that offers tools, code samples, libraries, processes, and guides for creating software applications on specific platforms.
-- API is an interface that allows the software to interact with each other
+- `API` is an interface that allows the software to interact with each other

 ### Windows Admin Tools

 - Data usage - DusmSvc: net data use; limit and metered network; disable background data
 - DNScache - DnsClient
-- netman - network connections: manages objects in network foder for viewing LAN & remote connections
+- netman - network connections: manages objects in network folder for viewing LAN & remote connections
 - UAC virtualization
 - Event viewer/scheduler
 - Performance diagnostic logger